 Who is the best finisher in FIFA 22?

 Cristiano Ronaldo is the best finisher in FIFA 22 with a 95 finishing rating, as is Lionel Messi and Robert Lewandowski.

 - Harry Kane – 94 Finishing

 - Kylian Mbappé – 93 Finishing

 - Romelu Lukaku – 92 Finishing

 - Ciro Immobile – 91 Finishing

-Shooting is such an important skill in FIFA and we hope you’ve gleaned something from our article to help you hit new heights in front of goal.
+Shooting is such an important skill in FIFA and we hope that you’ve gleaned something from this guide to help you hit new heights in front of goal.